zealoushacker/geteminent.com/README.md

 = Basic mechanics
 Upvote a friend for a certain area of expertise

-Voter inputs Friend's email, twitter (must log in), or facebook (must log in) Voter inputs Friend's area of expertise
+Voter inputs Friend's email, twitter (must log in), facebook (must log in), github (must log in) Voter inputs Friend's area of expertise

 RESULT:
 Voter upvotes Friend within that area of expertise Friend gets a unique profile url
+Friend gets notified of upvote
 Friend gets notification with unique profile url
 Voter gets a unique profile url
+Voter tweets/notifies his own network of his upvote for his friend

+Profiles show whom voted for whom
+Facebook/other soc. network data is pulled in

 Profiles show areas of expertise and eminence within that area One may share their profile with their email lists, fb, and twitter